 Earth Day Activities- Observation Walk

 As a Natural Classroom Specialist you know I couldn’t let Earth Day go by without offering nature-based activities.
-There are still many options available to you to participate in nature-based learning while practicing social distancing.
+There are many options available to you to participate in nature-based learning in or out of the classroom.
 My favorite is to take an observation walk.
 Walk around your yard or neighborhood, and really notice the small things.
 Look for flowers that have bloomed, or will bloom soon.
 Check for insects that may be out and about.
 Collect small leaves perfect for patterning.
 As an added bonus, grab a piece of paper and a clipboard and record what you find.
 Start a spring nature journal with all of your observational drawings.

 You can grab your free Nature scavenger hunt here: Nature Scavenger hunt